In order to do a proper business valuation, a professional must utilize the appropriate business valuation resources

 Sometimes, valuation professionals must take into consideration premiums and discounts that reflect the unique circumstances of the valued business.
 These discounts and premiums include minority interest discounts, control premiums, lack of marketability discounts, key person discounts and premiums, discounts for trapped-in capital gains taxes, discounts for environmental liabilities, and litigation discounts.
 Valuation professionals can obtain guidance for discounts and premiums by using different books and publications on the subject by authors that are recognized authority on the subject.

 Valuing a business presents a unique set of challenges.
 We recommend you retain a certified valuation professional to obtain a realistic estimate of the value of your business.
-Contact us to help you with your business valuation needs.
+Contact us to help you with your business valuation needs or schedule a consultation.